lauraikon/IKON-documentation/user-guide  /webapp-guide.md

 ---

 ## Need Help?
-If you have feedback, any questions about the grammar rules or want to help, feel free to contact us.
+If you have feedback, questions or you think you can help, feel free to contact us.